fenago/datascience-machine-learning/labs/lab_1.md

 For example, we'll say print DoSomething, and for the first parameter, we'll pass in SquareIt, which is actually another function, and the number 3.
 What this should do is to say do something with the SquareIt function and the 3 parameter, and that will return (SquareIt, 3), and 3 squared last time I checked was 9, and sure enough, that does in fact work.

-This might be a little bit of a new concept to you, passing functions around as parameters,so if you need to stop for a minute there, wait and let that sink in, play around with it, please feel free to do so.
-Again, I encourage you to stop and take this at your own pace.

 ### Lambda functions - functional programming

 One more thing that's kind of a Python-ish sort of a thing to do, which you might not see in other languages is the concept of lambda functions, and it's kind of called functional programming.
 The idea is that you can include a simple function into a function.
 This makes the most sense with an example: